sahabpardaz/elasticsearch-rule/README.md

 ```

 ## Add it to your project
-You can reference to this library by either of java build systems (Maven, Gradle, SBT or Leiningen) using snippets from this jitpack link:
+You can refer to this library by either of java build systems (Maven, Gradle, SBT or Leiningen) using snippets from this jitpack link:
 [![](https://jitpack.io/v/sahabpardaz/elasticsearch-rule.svg)](https://jitpack.io/#sahabpardaz/elasticsearch-rule)